The Sonny Comedy Revue

-The Sonny Comedy Revue, starring Sonny Bono, was a variety show that aired on ABC in 1974 for one season.
+The Sonny Comedy Revue, starring Sonny Bono, was a variety show that aired on ABC for 13 episodes from September-December, 1974.
 It was his first solo effort after the end of his marriage to Cher and the resulting cancellation of their variety show The Sonny & Cher Comedy Hour.

 Production

 On April 24, 1974, ABC signed Sonny Bono to host his own variety hour at 8 PM on Sunday evenings that fall after CBS passed on the option.
 It was the only new variety show joining network television that fall and only one of two on the air for the start of the fall 1974 season, the other being The Carol Burnett Show.
 The Sonny Comedy Revue taped at ABC Studio 55.

 On September 23, 1974, one day after Bono's show premiered, CBS signed Cher to host her own solo variety show, set to begin airing at 7:30 p.m.
 Sunday nights in February 1975.
 This would have put the shows in direct competition.
 However, Sonny's show was cancelled before that could happen.

 ABC had high hopes for the new variety hour headed by Bono, as his show had many of the writers, producers and cast from the Sonny & Cher Comedy Hour.
 Some of the popular skits were even carried over, including "Sonny’s Pizza.".
 New skits such as "The Newsstand" (which centered on jokes about current events) were added.
 In addition, there were many segments where female guest stars would make fun of Sonny, just as Cher did on their previous show.